 Laws regarding drones are constantly being added and changed, but there aren’t many federally enforceable laws that apply to hobbyists; there are more restrictions for professionals.

 It’s important for those new to flying drones to understand the laws that do apply to them.
-Most of the rules for recreational use of drones are put in place for safety measures.
-Whether or not these types of laws pertain to the owner, these are still good rules to follow:
+Most of the rules for the recreational use of drones are put in place for safety measures.
+Whether or not these types of laws pertaining to the owner, these are still good rules to follow:

 Don’t fly the drone if it’s not fully charged; the pilot obviously wouldn’t want the battery to die and it crashes.

 Don’t fly over restricted areas.
 Airports and stadiums are good examples of where not to fly.
 Don’t fly the drone anywhere where if it were to fall that it could hurt another human.

 Never pilot the drone farther out than the pilot can see it.
 The owner needs to be able to navigate it at all times.